Comparing Mist Systems & Sprinklers

 Fig B. typical RAD-mist installation within a small dwelling

-This fundamental difference has proved to be very useful in some situations where it hasn’t been possible to replace the existing mains water supply (for a retro-fit project) or where it would prove too expensive to provide an up-graded water supply for a small new build project and there hasn’t been sufficient space to accommodate a large quantity of stored water.
+This fundamental distinction has proven to be very useful in some situations where it has not been possible to replace the existing mains water supply (for a retro-fit project) or where it would be too expensive to provide an upgraded water supply for a small new build project and there has not been enough space to accommodate a large quantity of stored water.

-The RAD-mist system illustrated in fig B is connected directly to the incoming mains water supply which for small properties can be 25 mm.
-The unit requires its own dedicated electrical supply and there is a flow switch within the unit to trigger the smoke alarm in the case of an activation.
+The RAD-mist system shown in fig B is connected directly to the incoming mains water supply, which can be as little as 25 mm for modest houses.
+The unit requires its dedicated power source, and a flow switch within the unit activates the smoke alarm in the event of an activation.

-Our team of engineers at RAD Fire Sprinklers has been designing and installing sprinkler systems for customers within London and the South East for many years and we are very pleased to have added high-pressure mist to our range of products.
-We have worked on many different types of properties over the years, from high-rise blocks of apartments to individual houses.
-With a mist fire sprinkler system, you can extinguish a fire with a minimum quantity of water, helping to keep both the property and the people within it safe.
+For many years, our team of engineers at RAD Fire Sprinklers has been designing and installing sprinkler systems for customers in London and the South East, and we are very pleased to have introduced high-pressure mist to our product line.
+Over the years, we have worked on a wide range of assets, from high-rise apartment buildings to single-family homes.
+A mist fire sprinkler system may extinguish a fire with a small amount of water, thereby protecting both the property and the people within it.

 Why Choose Us For Mist Sprinkler Systems?

-We install both conventional and mist sprinkler systems for clients throughout London and the South East of England and this has provided us with the experience to advise our customers regarding the best system for their individual project Having installed mist system for may years, we have become well-known for the service we provide.
-Some of the reasons we think you should choose us for mist systems are:
+We install both conventional and mist sprinkler systems for clients throughout London and the South East of England, giving us the knowledge to advise them on the best system for their specific projects.
+We have been installing mist systems for many years and are well-known for the service we give.
+Some of the reasons we believe you should choose us for mist systems are as follows:

 - Years of industry experience